 Alternative Names: Dougies reef

-Type of Dive: Steep 60 deg slope to 53m
+Type of Dive: Steep 60 deg slope and walls to 53m

 Suggested Experience: Experienced sport diver

-Travel directions: If approaching from south on the A82 from Glasgow, turn left onto the Glen Fruin road (new road) turning right at the roundabout at the end of the road onto the A814 and continue north.
+Travel directions: If approaching from the south on the A82 from Glasgow, turn left onto the Glen Fruin road (new road) turning right at the roundabout at the end of the road onto the A814 and continue north.
 Park on the road on the right signposted for Glen Douglas 4.7 miles north of Green Kettle Inn.
-From Arrochar, it is 3.6 miles south from the Pit Stop diner. (greasy spoon) Google
+From Arrochar, it is 3.6 miles south of the Pit Stop Diner. (greasy spoon) Google

 Parking directions: Parking for Five cars on the Glen Douglas road Junction